 Your body converts creatine, a chemical your muscles use for energy, into creatinine, a waste product that is excreted through your kidneys.
 High creatinine levels may be a sign that your kidneys are not functioning properly.
 The diet for people with a high creatinine is geared toward preserving kidney function and is low in protein, sodium, potassium and phosphorus.
 Consult your doctor about your diet if your creatinine levels are high.

 If your creatinine levels are high, your doctor may suggest you limit the amount of protein in your diet.
+A registered dietitian can work with you to design a diet with the amount of protein that's right for you, based on your kidney function.
 Eating more protein than your body needs increases the amount of waste your kidneys need to remove, making them work harder.
-Limiting protein intake to 0.4 gram per pound, or 60 grams if you weigh 150 pounds, is recommended to preserve kidney function.
 Most of your protein should come from high-biological value sources, such as lean meat, poultry, eggs and milk, to limit the amount of waste produced.
-For reference, 60 grams of chicken is about 2 ounces.

 Watch the Sodium